Skip to main content

 Whitelist2-451

-Then, to add an additional rule to deny all communication, set the Source IP address and Destination address values to any, and set the Action to reject.
+Then, to add an additional rule to reject all communications, set the Source IP address and Destination address values to any, and set the Action to reject.

 Whitelist3-451